masrur-sakib/masrur-sakib/README.md

 ### Hi there 👋

 I am a passionate Full Stack developer who loves to work in a team to build amazing products.
-Currently, I have been working with modern technologies like JavaScript, React.js, Node.js, Express.js, MongoDB, Vue.js, API Development, GraphQL.
+Currently, I have been working with modern technologies like JavaScript, React.js, Node.js, Express.js, MongoDB, Vue.js, REST API Development, GraphQL.
 I continuously learn new technologies and keep myself up to date with industry advancements.
 I enjoy solving problems and working in a team.

 - 📫 Feel free to contact me directly at mashrur333@gmail.com
 - 🔭Check out some of my recent works/projects at https://msakib.com/